 Like YouTube, it is one of few that offers social commerce tools to influencers, making monetising content so much simpler.
 However, the focus is on current short-form content, so it may not have the long-lasting appeal of YouTube posts.

 This immediacy has been quite fruitful for Instagram: take its popular ‘stories’ function, of which 500 million are uploaded daily.
-It’s just another method of delivering content but it is one of the most innovative additions in years.
+It’s just another method of delivering content but it’s one of the most innovative additions to social marketing in years.